 Red Mountain Resort—Journey to Healthy Living

-Given the choices, I selected a relatively gentle schedule of activities—the aerobic drumming class, a MELT yoga class, a healthy lunch in the resort’s Canyon Breeze Restaurant, that workshop on posture alignment and a massage in Red Mountain Resort’s Sagestone Spa and Salon.
+Given the choices, I selected a relatively gentle schedule of activities—the aerobic drumming class, a MELT yoga class, healthy lunch in the resort’s Canyon Breeze Restaurant, that workshop on posture alignment, and a massage in Red Mountain Resort’s Sagestone Spa and Salon.

 It’s a place where you can put on your yoga pants and t-shirt in the day, go for a bike ride and then work up a sweat in Zumba class.
 After that, you can head directly to lunch and be surrounded by fellow guests in robes over swimsuits, padded bike shorts, and some with hair in disarray from an Intensive Age Defying Hydrating Facial.

 That, says resort general manager Tracy Welsh, is what sets Red Mountain Resort apart from other destination spa resorts and has earned it one of the World’s Best Destination Spa awards from Travel + Leisure magazine.
 “We work with our customers wherever they are on their journey to healthy living.”